[Updated: April 09, 2021]

 A: By order of the Court, trials for Violation of Restraining Order cases will continue for in-custody defendants.
 Please contact your Victim Advocate or 503-988-3222 to confirm the date and time and place for these trials.
 Some VRO trials may have been re-scheduled by the court, so it is important to confirm whether your appearance is necessary prior to coming to the courthouse.

 Q: What should I do if I have received a summons to appear before a Multnomah County Grand Jury?

 A: In order to comply with legal obligations imposed by the State, the District Attorney’s Office must continue to present certain cases before the grand jury, particularly when a person is in custody.
 That said, many grand jury appearances have been set over because of COVID-19.
 The District Attorney’s Office continues to make accommodations to assist victims and witnesses who need to appear remotely.
-Our office is using Go To Meeting, which allows for remote appearances.
+Our office is using Webex, which allows for remote appearances.
 Please contact your Victim Advocate and/or the assigned Deputy District Attorney to make arrangements to access this option.
 We understand that not everyone will have the ability to access this service and for that reason, individuals can still appear in-person.
-Grand Jury is being held on the sixth floor of the Multnomah County Circuit Courthouse, located at 1021 Southwest 4th Avenue in Portland, Oregon.
-Please go to Room 618 to check in for your scheduled appearance.
+To appear in-person, please go to Suite 4300 of the Multnomah County Central Courthouse, located at 1200 Southwest 1st Avenue in Portland, Oregon, and check in with Grand Jury Staff.

 Q: What should I do if I receive a subpoena to appear in court for a non-grand jury-related hearing?